Gunshi Kanbei

 is a 2014 Japanese historical drama television series and the 53rd NHK taiga drama.
 The series was broadcast from January 5 to December 21, 2014, and ran a total of 50 episodes.
 The drama depicts the life of Kuroda Kanbei (played by Junichi Okada), a retainer of daimyō Kodera Masamoto of Harima Province, and a strategist for daimyō Toyotomi Hideyoshi.

+In 2026, this series became the first Taiga drama to be streamed on Netflix.

 Plot

 The drama tells the story of Kuroda Kanbei, a son of Kuroda Mototaka, chief retainer of Kodera Masamoto who ruled Harima Province (currently Hyōgo Prefecture) in the 16th century.
 In troubled times, Kanbei persuades Kodera to join forces with the all-powerful Oda Nobunaga.
 Though imprisoned by Araki Murashige and lamed for life, Kanbei endures hardships and later becomes a strategist for Toyotomi Hideyoshi.
 His son Kuroda Nagamasa serves Tokugawa Ieyasu after the death of Hideyoshi.